hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 ## MR. BLUNT

 Oh hush thee' my baby, the time soon will come
-When thy sleep shall be broken by trumpet and drum; Then hush thee, my darling, take rest while you may.
+When thy sleep shall be broken by trumpet and drum;
+Then hush thee, my darling, take rest while you may.
-For strife comes with manhood and waking with day.
+For strife comes with manhood and waking with day.+++(5)+++

 Scott